 I’ve paired up with a group of talented ladies to bring you a monthly Thrift Store Decor Upcycle Challenge.
-Each month we will create a new home decor piece from an item(s) we’ve found at a thrift store, yard sale, resale shop etc. There is no budget or specific theme so we are free to let our creativity run wild!
+Each month we will create a new home decor piece from an item(s) we’ve found at a thrift store or yard sale.
+There is no budget or specific theme so we are free to let our creativity run wild!

 I really love the vintage doilies that I see at almost every thrift store in town and wanted to figure out a way that my readers can use them in their homes.